 Well, let’s see…

-How Common Are Diseases Passed From Dog Feces To Humans?
+How Commonly Are Diseases Passed From Dog Feces To Humans?

 Dog feces can contain bacteria, protozoa, fungi, viruses and parasites.